WorshipTool/image-parser/paper_detection/model/README.md

 # Paper Segmentation Module

-U-Net based segmentation for robust paper detection with corner extraction.
+U-Net based model for robust paper detection with corner extraction.

 ## Overview

-This module implements a **segmentation-based** approach to paper corner detection, replacing the previous regression-based method.
+This module implements a **model-based** approach to paper corner detection, replacing the previous regression-based method.
 The pipeline consists of:

 1. **U-Net Model**: Predicts a binary mask of the paper region
 2. **Post-processing**: Extracts 4 corners from the mask using OpenCV contour analysis